michaeluno/admin-page-framework/readme.txt

 See examples, https://gist.github.com/michaeluno/c30713fcfe0d9d45d89f, https://gist.github.com/michaeluno/fcfac27825aa8a35b90f,

 == Changelog ==

+= 3.8.30 - 2021/07/09 =
+- Fixed a bug with repeatable radio buttons that initial selection remained in the original field after repeating.
+- Fixed some JQMIGRATE browser console warnings.
+- Fixed a bug that octet characters in URL query parameters were lost in request data sanitization.
+- Fixed a bug that normal characters enclosed in the percent signs were stripped in the process of request data sanitization.

 = 3.8.29 - 2021/06/17 =
 - Fixed a bug that duplicated class selectors were added to the class attribute of input elements with the `class` field argument when nested elements are specified.